Canada’s Feminist International Assistance Policy

 Canada’s feminist vision

-We believe that empowering women and girls is the best use of international assistance and the best way to achieve positive economic and social outcomes.
+We believe that empowering women and girls is the best way to achieve positive economic and social outcomes.

 We believe in economic growth that benefits everyone—and believe that when women and girls are given equal opportunities to succeed, they can transform their local economies and generate growth that benefits their entire communities and countries.